Migrants flown to Martha's Vineyard say they were misled in lawsuit against Gov. Ron DeSantis

 On Monday, the sheriff of Texas' Bexar County said his office had launched an investigation into Florida's transportation tactic, referring to the affected migrants as victims who had been lured onto the flights.
 Advocates and some Democrats have asked the Justice Department to conduct a similar probe.

-But DeSantis has defended his actions, echoing arguments from other Republican governors who've said Democratic-led cities and states should've been receiving migrants because their jurisdictions have declared themselves sanctuaries for immigrants living the country without legal status.
+But DeSantis has defended his actions, echoing arguments from other Republican governors who've said Democratic-led cities and states should be receiving migrants because their jurisdictions have declared themselves sanctuaries for immigrants living in the country without legal status.

 Representatives for DeSantis did not immediately respond to a request to comment on the allegations in Tuesday's lawsuits.
 For days, they have not answered several questions about the information that was provided to migrants who were transported to Martha's Vineyard.